Let the soft waves of the Caribbean rock you into complete relaxation.

-Situated in the northern town of Isabela, this beach is locally known as "Cueva de las Golondrinas — not to be confused with a beach of the same name in Manatí.
+Situated in the northern town of Isabela, this beach is locally known as Cueva de las Golondrinas — not to be confused with a beach of the same name in Manatí.
 Here, the lush vegetation covering the cliffs contrasts with the turquoise waves that crash on the shore, providing a serene setting for unwinding.
 There are no facilities on the beach, so you will have to bring everything you need for a beach day.

 Isla Caja de Muertos

-This protected beach has the most crystalline waters in the south of Puerto Rico and serves as a gateway to reconnect with nature and recharge your soul.
+This protected beach has the most crystalline waters in the south of Puerto Rico, and serves as a gateway to reconnect with nature and recharge your soul.
 Caja de Muertos can only be reached by boat.

-If all you want to do is some beach bumming or work on your suntan this is the place for you.
+If all you want to do is some beach bumming or to work on your suntan, this is the place for you.
 La Playuela is just steps away from Los Morrillos lighthouse, where you can finish off your day with a spectacular sunset photoshoot to show your friends and family back home.

 Please leave only footprints!
 Most of these locations are secluded, pristine beaches where you won’t find restrooms, food kiosks, or other facilities.
 Please be mindful and help keep these natural places clean by bringing trash bags and packing out everything you brought.